andraz213/UrbanNoiseSensing/README.md

-mas is a mac address of this sensor deployments is an array of all past deployments current_deployment is the id of the current deployment current_location is the current location of the sensor last_telemitry is the time and date of the last recieved telemitry firmware_version is the version of currently installed firmware
+mas is a mac address of this sensor deployments is an array of all past deployments current_deployment is the id of the current deployment wifi_credentials is to let the gateway know which wifi it should connect to when it is deployed current_location is the current location of the sensor last_telemitry is the time and date of the last recieved telemitry firmware_version is the version of currently installed firmware